How to find the best schools in Bali in 2022

 Will my children be behind in their studies when we return home?

 The other thing to note was that it was important to us that they were on the same school calendar and didn’t get moved a year ahead or behind.
-Another consideration is coming from Australia there is only one school that operates on the Australian calendar year (end of January to December), unlike Northern Hemisphere countries that start the school year around August.
+Another consideration is coming from Australia there is only one school in Bali that operates on the Australian calendar year (end of January to December), unlike Northern Hemisphere countries that start the school year around August.
 Therefore, if you attend a different school and return back to Australia, your child will have experienced a class ahead or behind what they are usually doing.

 Tutoring in Bali